 Over the last decade, businesses have been encouraged to move their marketing almost entirely online.

-For many companies, these tools have become the backbone of their marketing strategy.
-But an interesting pattern has begun to emerge.
+For many companies, these tools have become the backbone of their marketing strategy, but an interesting pattern has begun to emerge.

-Businesses that rely exclusively on digital marketing often struggle to stand out.
-Not because digital tools stopped working.
-But because everyone else is using them too.
+Businesses that rely exclusively on digital marketing often struggle to stand out, not because digital tools stopped working, but because everyone else is using them too.

 "The businesses willing to think differently about how they reach people are usually the ones people remember."